Green 4 Better is currently exploring a small-scale household compost concept designed to encourage sustainable living at the everyday level.

 4. Reuse & Give Back to the Community

 We reuse biodegradable egg cartons as seed starters to grow young plants.
 Once the plants are ready, we give them to families, seniors, and community members in Walnut and Diamond Bar.
+This helps reduce waste, supports sustainability, and makes it easy for everyone to be part of the solution.

 5. A Full Community Cycle